GTV (Australian TV station): Former presenters

 Eric Pearce, who was knighted after his retirement, was GTV-9's chief news presenter from the late 1950s until 1974.
 After his first retirement, the subsequent American style "NewsCentre Nine" presented by Peter Hitchener did not rate well, so Pearce was persuaded to return in 1976, remaining until 1978.

 In 1978, former HSV-7 news presenter Brian Naylor joined as GTV-9's chief weeknight news presenter, with Hitchener on weekends.
 Naylor's association with Nine lasted 20 years – he retired at the end of 1998, with Naylor replaced by then deputy news presenter Peter Hitchener.
 Jo Hall took over on weekends, with Tony Jones the main weekend fill-in.

-Other main presenters of Nine News Melbourne included Tracy Grimshaw (1981–1993), who has since moved to A Current Affair and Tracey Curro, who also worked on Nine's 60 Minutes and Jo Hall (1998–2011).
+Other main presenters of Nine News Melbourne included Tracy Grimshaw (1981–1993), and Tracey Curro, who also worked on Nine's 60 Minutes and Jo Hall (1998–2011).

-Past weekend sport presenters in recent years have included Leith Mulligan (1999–2006), Heath O'Loughlin (2006–2008), Grant Hackett (2008–2009) and Lisa Andrews (2009–2011).
-Rob Gell was the previous weather presenter he held the position for fifteen years from 1988 to 2004.
+Past weekend sport presenters in recent years have included Leith Mulligan (1999–2006), Heath O'Loughlin (2006–2008), Grant Hackett (2008–2009), Lisa Andrews (2009–2011) and Clint Stanaway (2011–2025).
+Livinia Nixon was chief weather presenter for 21 years, from 2004 to 2025.
+She succeeded Rob Gell, who had held the role for 15 years between 1988 and 2004.

+GTV 9 Football Club

+The GTV 9 Football Club, sometimes stylised as GTV-9 or GTV9 and nicknamed the Gunners, was an Australian rules football club that competed in the Victorian Amateur Football Association (VAFA).
+The club represented GTV and wore the nine dots that were used in the station's branding.

+GTV 9 was formed in 1986 and joined the VAFA the same year, competing in the newly created G Section.
+The club made finals in its first season, finishing fourth on the ladder before being defeated by Parkside in the first semi-final.

+The club struggled in its second season in 1987, winning just three games and finishing 11th on the ladder, resulting in the club's relegation to H Section for the 1988 season.

+GTV 9 significantly improved in 1988, winning 14 out of 16 games, however they were defeated in the preliminary final by St Kevin's.
+GTV 9 player Tony Fox was awarded joint H Section best-and-fairest winner for the 1988 season.

+The club won five out of 16 games in its final season in 1989, finishing second last on the H Section ladder.
+GTV 9 subsequently folded before the 1990 season.